 Except for Bryhta Feldham, whom Seymore married in 1762, her father was the most influential person in Seymore's life.
 Leornian and Seymore became business partners early in Seymore's career.
 They shared many interests, collaborated on numerous projects, and Leornian became a second father to Seymore.
 This set of novellas introduces Leornian and the wide world of interests and endeavors to which he introduced and promoted Seymore.
 While much of this particular trilogy presents the voyage diary Leornian kept of his trip to Charles Town and the Caribee Islands in 1737, other documents from the wainscott collection provide important background on Leornian and his family.

-contents Notes on the Life of Leornian Feldham Feldham and Talonen Families of the Lanham Colony Aboard The Onslow From Allen House to Charles Town Beneath the Charles Town Docks An Invitation from Master Gardener Spurge Governors, Guests, and Secrecy Read more ...
+contents Notes on the Life of Leornian Feldham Feldham and Talonen Families of the Lanham Colony Aboard The Onslow From Allen House to Charles Town Beneath the Charles Town Docks An Invitation from Master Gardener Spurge Governors, Guests, and Secrecy Peek inside the novella ...

 Leornian Feldham Volume 2